nest/nestml/doc/syntax.md

 ### Basic elements of the embedded programming language

-The basic elements are: declarations, assignments, function calls and return statements.
+The basic elements of the language are declarations, assignments, function calls and return statements.

 #### Declarations